hbctraining/Intro-to-R-flipped/lessons/01_introR-R-and-RStudio.md

 * Describe what R and RStudio are.
 * Interact with R using RStudio.
-* Use the various components of RStudio.
+* Familiarize various components of RStudio.

 ## What is R?